gwulfs/WebProgramming/notes/class_outlines.md

 * Real example: Twitter timeline.
 Take a look at number of requests made _after page is loaded_
 * Another real example: email in the past vs Gmail
 * Are async and events the same?
 No. Are they related?
 Yes --almost all event handling functions are asynchronous.
-* Examples of async APIs in JavaScript: `navigator.geolocation.getCurrentPosition()`, `XMLHttpRequest`
 * The idea of XMLHttpRequest => make a request to a server-side script to get data, manage the response
 * XHR key methods and attributes: `open()`, `send()`, `onreadystatechange`, `status`, `readyState`, `responseText`
 * The data that now typically get back in the `responseText`: JSON

+#Thursday, March 3rd: JSON, What You Can't Do in Client-Side JavaScript
+* Last class: Events, asynchronous, XMLHttpRequest
+  - Asynchronous: "where data can be transmitted intermittently rather than in a steady stream"; not going at the same rate
+  - Are they the same?
+No. Are they related?
+Yes --almost all event handling functions are asynchronous.
+* Client-side JS is heavily event-based
+* Examples of async APIs in JavaScript: `navigator.geolocation.getCurrentPosition()`, `XMLHttpRequest`
-* Today: finish up on XMLHttpRequest
+* Finishing up on the XMLHttpRequest example:
   - Asynchronous
   - The event: onreadystatechange.
 The readyState values:
     - 0 => The request is not initialized